 Throughout your life, you will have two sets of teeth: primary (baby) teeth and secondary (permanent) teeth.
-At age 6-8 months, the primary teeth appear; all 20 are in place by age 3.
+At ages 6-8 months, the primary teeth appear; all 20 are in place by age 3.

-Permanent teeth will begin to grow around age 6, and except for wisdom teeth, are all present between ages 12 and 14.
-The next teeth to grow in are the 12-year molars and finally the wisdom teeth.
-Wisdom teeth typically begin breaking through from age 17 and on.
+Permanent teeth will begin to grow around age 6, and except for wisdom teeth, all are present between ages 12 and 14.
+Wisdom teeth typically begin breaking through from ages 17 and on.
 The total number of permanent teeth is 32, though few people have room for all 32 teeth.
 This is why wisdom teeth are usually removed.

 Your front teeth are called incisors.
 The sharp “fang-like” teeth are canines.
 The next side teeth are referred to as pre-molars or bicuspids, and the back teeth are molars.
-Your permanent teeth are the ones you keep for life, so it is vital that they are brushed and flossed regularly and that periodic check-ups by a dentist are followed.
+Your permanent teeth are the ones you keep for life, so it is vital that they are brushed and flossed regularly and that you schedule periodic checkups.

 Gum Disease and Your Heart

 Research shows that your risk of developing cardiovascular disease varies according to the severity of gum infection.
 The worse the infection, the more likely the bacteria are to become blood-borne.
 Infected gums bleed, making it easier for bacteria to enter your bloodstream.
-If bacteria become dislodged, the bacteria can enter through cuts or sores in your mouth and can travel to other parts of the body through your bloodstream.
+Bacteria can enter through these cuts or sores in your mouth and can travel to other parts of the body through your bloodstream.